Management’s Discussion and Analysis of Financial Condition and Results of Operations

 The Company achieved initial production and first poured gold and silver on September 29, 2012.
 The Company ceased mining in 2015 and concluded processing in 2016.
 From 2012 through 2016, the Company mined and processed approximately 2.6 million tons of mineralized material, and produced 59,515 ounces of gold and 735,252 ounces of silver.

-The Company's district-wide exploration and development plans contemplate three specific, geological areas that the Company has reorganized into new wholly owned subsidiaries called Comstock Exploration and Development LLC, Comstock Northern Exploration LLC and Comstock Mining LLC.
+The Company’s district-wide exploration and development plans contemplate three specific, geological areas that the Company has organized into wholly-owned subsidiaries called Comstock Exploration and Development LLC, Comstock Northern Exploration LLC, and the 50%-owned Comstock Mining LLC.
 Comstock Exploration and Development LLC includes the Dayton and Spring Valley areas.
-Comstock Northern Exploration LLC includes the Occidental and Gold Hill exploration targets now leased to Tonogold, and Comstock Mining LLC includes the Lucerne properties, that Tonogold has agreed to acquire.
+Comstock Northern Exploration LLC includes the Occidental and Gold Hill exploration targets now leased to Tonogold, and Comstock Mining LLC includes the Lucerne properties that Tonogold has agreed to acquire.
 These exploration targets represent over 7 miles of mineralized strike length, with current and historical grades of gold and silver, and significant historical mine production.
-Refer to Figure 1.
+Refer to Figure 3.

 The Company retained royalties ranging from 1.5% to 3.0% on the Lucerne, Occidental and Gold Hill properties.